Death of Anastasio Hernández-Rojas

-The death of Mexican citizen Anastasio Hernández Rojas was allegedly caused by a heart attack due to physical exertion during an altercation with multiple agents of the United States Border Patrol and methamphetamine poisoning and occurred in May 2010.
-The controversial death of Hernández-Rojas occurred after a US border deportation dispute involving Federal agent use of taser(s) and alleged excessive force has caused a demand by the Mexican government for a through investigation.
-A national newspaper in Mexico, El Universal, claimed that up to 20 US federal border agents were beating Mr. Hernández-Rojas in the presence of various witnesses while he pleaded for mercy.
+Anastasio Hernandez Rojas was killed by border patrol officers in May 2010.
+He was handcuffed and beaten and tased multiple times until he died from a heart attack.
+The controversial death of Hernández-Rojas occurred after a US border deportation dispute involving federal agent use of taser(s), and alleged excessive force has caused a demand by the Mexican government for a thorough investigation.
+A national newspaper in Mexico, El Universal, claimed that up to 20 US federal border agents beat Mr. Hernández Rojas in the presence of various witnesses while he pleaded for mercy.

 According to a report by the American Civil Liberties Union (ACLU), the San Diego coroner's office recorded in addition to a heart attack: “several loose teeth; bruising to his chest, stomach, hips, knees, back, lips, head, and eyelids; five broken ribs; and a damaged spine”, and classified Anastasio's death as a homicide.
 A U.S. Justice Department announcement on November 6, 2015, of decision to clear the federal agents involved in the death sparked a protest demonstration involving several hundred people.